claire-lex/mish/README.md

      that is opened, meaning that everything that is printed to these terminals are logged.
 One file per terminal is created.

+   * The command "nmap" has an additionnal wrapper so that every nmap command generates timed nmap and grapable output files in the traces directory.

 > Log and history files are stored in the directory defined at setup.

 2. Change the terminal prompt.
 By default, it just adds the name of the